meltano/handbook/src/_company/communication.md

 1. Use direct language when communicating.
 If you want someone to take action, directly tell them what's required, and when you need an answer, and whether there is urgency.
 Also indicate whether something is a "must have" or "nice to have" when asking for collaboration.
 1. Overcommunication can be appropriate.
 You can mention someone in an issue, but we all know that sometimes we can miss something, so if a request has stagnated, you can send someone a direct message as a gentle reminder.
 If you need something urgently, you can also send a Slack message to request that something is prioritized.

+### Working Hours and Availability
+We indicate our working hours and availability using Google Calendar and Slack so that our teammates know when they are able to reach us.
+Within Google Calendar you can set your working hours by going to "Settings" and then "Working Hours and Location".
+If your working hours change, be sure to update Google Calendar to reflect those changes.
+During short periods of unavailability during normal work hours, for instance going to a dentist appointment, stepping away from your desk for lunch, or taking a walk around the block, update your Slack status to indicate that you are unavailable.

 ### Slack guidelines

 1. **Please avoid using @here or @channel unless something is urgent and important.**